OpenJAC/JAC.jl/README.md

 computations** which can be summarized as follows:

 1. **Atomic computations**, based on explicitly specified electron configurations: This kind refers to the computation of level energies, atomic state representations and to either one or several atomic properties for selected levels of a given multiplet.
 It also help compute *one* selected process at a time, if atomic levels from two or more multiplets are involved in atomic transitions.
 2. **Restricted active-space computations (RAS)**: This kind concerns systematically-enlarged calculations of atomic states and level energies due to a specified active space of orbitals as well as due to the (number and/or kind of) virtual excitations that are taken to be into account.
 Such RAS computations are normally performed stepwise by utilizing the (one-electron) orbital functions from some prior step.
 3. **Interactive computations**: Here, the (large set of) methods of the JAC program are applied interactively, either directly (from the REPL) or by using some short Julia script in order to compute and evaluate the desired observables (parameters), such as energies, expansion coefficients, transition matrices, rates, cross sections, etc. An interactive computation typically first prepares and applies (instances of) JAC’s data types, such as orbitals, configuration-state functions (CSF), bases, multiplets, and others.
 And like Julia is built on many (high-level) functions and methods, JAC then provides the required language elements for performing specific atomic computations at various degree of complexity and sophistication.
 4. **Atomic cascade computations**: A cascade typically includes ions of an element in three or more charge states that are connected to each other by different atomic processes, such as photoionization, dielectronic recombination, Auger decay, radiative transitions, and where the level population is determined by the set-up and geometry of the given experiment.
 Cascade computations are usually based on some predefined (cascade) approach that enables one to select automatically the state-space of the ions, the atomic processes to be considered for the various steps of the cascade, and to specify perhaps additional restrictions in order to keep the computations feasible.
 5. **Atomic responses**: With this kind, I wish to support in the future computations that help analyze the response of atoms to incident beams of light pulses and particles, such as field-induced ionization processes, high-harmonic generation and several others.
 For these responses, the detailed atomic structure has often not yet been considered until the present but will become relevant as more elaborate and accurate measurements are becoming feasible.
 6. **Atomic time-evolution of statistical tensors**: We here wish to simulate the population and coherences of (atomic) levels using the *Liouville equation*, when atoms and ions are irradiated by (intense) light pulses.
 For these computations, however, we always assume that the level structure of the atoms is kept intact.
 Further (decay) processes of the excited atoms and ions can be takent into account by some loss rate, but without that the atoms leave the *pre-specified space of sublevels*.
 In particular, I here plan to consider the interaction of atoms and ions with pulses of different shape, polarization strength and duration.
 7. **Semi-empirical estimates** of atomic properties, such as cross sections, stopping powers, asymptotic behaviour, etc. These *estimates* often refer to simple model computations or the use of fit functions.
     They are only implemented when data are needed but no *ab-initio* computations of the properties are feasible otherwise.

 ## Documentation & News

-A detailed `Manual, Compendium & Theoretical Background to JAC <Manual-Jac-dist.pdf>`_  is available that describes the **use and underlying atomic theory** of the JAC code.
+A detailed [Manual, Compendium & Theoretical Background to JAC](Manual-Jac-dist.pdf)  is available that describes the **use and underlying atomic theory** of the JAC code.
 News about recent developments of JAC are summarized [here](NEWS.rst)